bio-tools/biotoolsDocs/curators_guide.rst

    "Contributor", "Some other role in software production or service delivery including design, deployment, system administration, evaluation, testing, documentation, training, user support etc."
    "Support", "Provider of support in using the software."

-.. note:: The current version of biotoolsSchema and bio.tools only supports one "role" assignation per credit; this will be changed to support multiple asignations (see https://github.com/bio-tools/biotoolsSchema/issues/80)

 Comment
 .......
 *A comment about the credit, e.g. "Wrote the user manual."*